MERLIN (Methane Remote Sensing Lidar Mission)

 In this context, MERLIN takes benefits of simulation standards which allow the exchange of models running on, on one side, SimTG for central software validation and functional chain validation and, on the other side, BASILES for TOMS uses.
-Besides to reduce the integration risks on BASILES and secure the TOMS development schedule, ADS-F runs validation tests on both simulation platform using two different validation environments (Java for SimTG and Tcl for BASILES).
+Besides reducing the integration risks on BASILES and securing the TOMS development schedule, ADS-F runs validation tests on both simulation platforms using two different validation environments (Java for SimTG and Tcl for BASILES).

 On top of that, ADS-F provides all the physical models, the central software and the satellite database.
-The physical models enter in the TOMS development process to qualify the simulator.
-The central software is integrated to the TOMS thanks to an emulator which allows to simulate the exact behavior of the satellite in terms of command/control and the satellite database is used to configure the models to avoid inconsistencies between simulation and real life
+The physical models enter the TOMS development process to qualify the simulator.
+The central software is integrated into the TOMS thanks to an emulator which allows simulating the exact behaviour of the satellite in terms of command/control and the satellite database is used to configure the models to avoid inconsistencies between simulation and real life

-In summary, the MERLIN TOMS takes benefits of the lessons learned acquired on several projects over the past 10 years.
+In summary, MERLIN TOMS takes benefit of the lessons learned acquired on several projects over the past 10 years.
 It follows the standardization dynamics supported by CNES and its partners through ISIS and by ESA through SSRA and SMP-2.
-The implementation of those new processes allows to reduce costs, to optimize the development schedules and to contribute to make system more efficient and reliable.
+The implementation of those new processes allows for reducing costs, optimising the development schedules and contributes to making the system more efficient and reliable.
 MERLIN is proud to be the first project to support and implement the standardization for simulation activities and contribute in this way to the success of the mission.

-Besides, the achieved works will lead to provide generic and modular solutions to future projects (SWOT, SVOM, etc.), to optimize the development schedule, to provide efficient validation facilities and to ensure a unique operational interface whatever the mission.
+Besides, the achieved works will lead to providing generic and modular solutions to future projects (SWOT, SVOM, etc.), optimising the development schedule, providing efficient validation facilities and ensuring a unique operational interface whatever the mission.

 1) DLR, Sept.
 8, 2010, URL: http://www.dlr.de/en/desktopdefault.aspx/tabid-3228/5011_read-22638/